-"Under the wave off Kanagawa ('The Great Wave')" from "Thirty-six Views of Mt.
+"Clear day with a southern breeze ('Red Fuji')" from "Thirty-six Views of Mt.
 Fuji," late 1831.
 Color woodblock print.
 Japan.
-2008,3008.1.JA PHOTO: TRUSTEES OF THE BRITISH MUSEUM.
-ACQUIRED WITH THE ASSISTANCE OF ART FUND AND A CONTRIBUTION FROM THE BROOKE SEWELL BEQUEST By Alissa Hiraga, Contributor early two centuries ago, Katsushika Hokusai imagined a magnificent scene off the shores of Japan - a frothy, giant wave menacing fishermen on their boats.
-Snow-capped Mount Fuji is perceptible in the distance, its serene, fixed form a contrast to the ferocious movement of the sea.
-"The Great Wave (Under the Wave Off Kanagawa)" continues to permeate our imagination and psyche as a singular example of Japanese woodblock prints.
+1906,1220,0.525 PHOTO: TRUSTEES OF THE BRITISH MUSEUM woodblock prints.
 It's certainly the most recognizable image in Hokusai's "Thirty-six Views of Mt.
 Fuji" series.
 Viewers who become familiar with the series discover the works are a visual homage to the sacred Mount Fuji, which held a deep spiritual significance for the artist.
 It began as a set of 36 images and expanded to 46 due to commercial success.
 The portraits illuminate what daily life was like in Edo, Japan.
 "Snowy morning, Koishikawa" is set against a tranquil snow-covered landscape where a group enjoys the view and birds flying overhead.
 In "Fuji View moor, Owari province," the image conveys the unsung glory of a day's hard work.
-The vibrant Prussian blue pigment used in "The Great Wave" is prominent throughout series. age - "Thirty-six Views" was created in his 70s, and the superlative "Ducks in flowing water" was produced a few years before his death at 89.
+The vibrant Prussian blue pigment used in "The Great Wave" is prominent throughout series.
+Hokusai uses a wide range of color effects as seen in the stunning "Red Fuji" portraits, with hues that evoke the stoic nature of the mountain: a peaceful view in "Clear day with southern breeze" and during a storm in "Sudden rain beneath the summit," where lightning appears to scar the base of the mountain.
+"Thirty-six Views" reflects Hokusai's interest in the eternal - Mount Fuji is the constant, while the elements and sceneries around it are in flux.
+Hokusai was enthralled with the notions of progress and transcendence, believing his talent would grow with age to reach a divine artistry in his 100s.
+Hokusai's skill never diminished with age - "Thirty-six Views" was created in his 70s, and the superlative "Ducks in flowing water" was produced a few years before his death at 89.
 He used different names throughout his artistic career (Hokusai in translation is "North Studio"), with each name representing a life milestone or spiritual belief.
 While impressively productive in old age, Hokusai produced remarkable works during his early years.
 Among these are exquisite hanging scrolls of flowering plum trees, birds and "Warrior hero Tametomo and the inhabitants of Onigashima Island," intricately layered with colors and cut gold leaf.
 Born in 1760, Hokusai created his art during the Edo (Tokugawa) period, when Japan was shut away from the rest of the world.
 In 1638, violent persecution of Japanese Christians and the perceived threat of Western influence drove the shogunate to close Japan off from the world in a heavy-handed lockdown that would last more than 200 years.
 Japan's culture and economy flourished during this isolation, as the country reimagined itself as a physical and spiritual bubble or "floating world," apart from the travails of human existence.
 Entertainment districts and indulgent pursuits thrived.
 "Ukiyo-e" art or "pictures of the floating world" was born out of Edo (now Tokyo).
 Paintings and woodblock prints depicted beauty, Kabuki theater and nature.
 With origins as a woodcutter's apprentice and working at a studio that specialized in Kabuki prints, Hokusai would create an estimated 30,000 prints over a 70-year artistic period.
+He touched across the visual and performing arts through his paintings and wood block prints, as well as through his interpretations of literature and poetry, "Warrior hero Tametomo and the inhabitants of Onigashima Island," 1811.
+Hanging scroll painting, ink, color, gold and gold leaf on silk.
+Japan.
+1881,1210,0.1747 PHOTOS: TRUSTEES OF THE BRITISH MUSEUM